Amourspirit/python_ooo_dev_tools/docs/src/draw/draw_pages.rst

 Introduction
 ------------

-The DrawPages class represents the collection of pages in a draw document.
+The DrawPages class represents the collection of pages in a document.

 This class contains several python magic methods to make it behave like a collection.